 Candidates must obtain at least 65/100 points to be admitted to the programme.

-The list of applicants admitted to the test/interview stage will be available in the download box by Thursday 22 October 2020.
+The list of applicants admitted to the test/interview stage will be published on this page by Monday 25 October 2021.

 Successful students are required to confirm their participation in the programme within 5 days of the publication of results.
-The successful students who do not register within the given deadline will not be considered.
-Any unfilled places will be offered to other applicants in the list of successful candidates.
+The places of successful students who do not confirm their registration will be offered to other applicants in the list.

 Admitted students will work both individually and in group under the supervision of a tutor, who will guide them through the training and the internship phases.
 The study plan will be drafted bearing in mind each student’s knowledge and experience, gained from past education and employment positions.